ethereum-optimism/optimism-tutorial/README.md

    sudo apt install -y wget git docker docker.io build-essential docker-compose
    ```

 2. Install Node.js.
-The version in the Docker repository is out of date, so we'll use one from a different source.
+The version in the Debian repository is out of date, so we'll use one from a different source.
    ```sh
    curl -sL https://deb.nodesource.com/setup_12.x -o nodesource_setup.sh
    sudo bash nodesource_setup.sh